KMKfw/kmk_firmware/docs/en/OLED_Display.md

 )
 ```

-# Image
+## Images

-Before starting make sure you got a ready file to display.
-It should be a monochromatic bitmap (for example `1.bmp`) with same size as your's OLED.
-In this case 128x64.
+Before starting make sure you got a ready file to display.\
+It should be a monochromatic bitmap with same size as your's OLED.
+In this case 128x64.\
-Place your image straight into your CircuitPython file, next to `main.py`.
+Place your image straight into your CircuitPython file, next to `main.py`.\
-#### Placing it in separate folder may cause issues.
+**Placing it in separate folder may cause issues.**

 ```python
 oled.entries = [